sudipshourja/cctv-cloud-vms-software/README.md

 - **Scalability and Flexibility**: Easily scale the storage capacity to accommodate growing surveillance needs.
 - **Cost-Effectiveness**: Save costs by utilizing our solution instead of investing in expensive hardware or other cloud services.
 - **Automatic Backup and Sync**: Automatically back up and synchronize surveillance footage for added peace of mind.
-- **Surveillance Device Maintenance**: Reduce the burden of maintenance for surveillance devices, as we maintain all devices added to our system.
+- **Surveillance Device Maintenance**: Reduce the burden of maintenance for surveillance devices, as the system automatically maintain all devices added to our system.

 ## Comparative Analysis
 ### Traditional Solution Vs. Cloud-Based Solution
-- Remote streaming not possible in traditional systems.
+- Traditional systems does not offer off-site backup of footage
 - Traditional systems require purchasing and maintaining hard drives.
 - Traditional system hard drives may crash, leading to data loss.
 - Traditional systems lack protection against tampering or accidental/malicious deletion.

 ### Hardware Solution Vs. Cloud-Based Solution
-- Hardware solutions involve significant expenses for purchasing and maintaining servers.
+ - High upfront costs: Requires significant initial investment in hardware.
+ - Limited scalability: Physical storage capacity is restricted by hardware.
+ - On-premises management: Limited remote access and management capabilities.
+ - Manual maintenance: Requires ongoing hardware upkeep and troubleshooting.
+ - Complex disaster recovery: Requires additional backup and recovery strategies.
+ - Lengthy deployment: Hardware installation and configuration can be time-consuming.

+### Other cloud soltuions
+[This article](https://solink.com/resources/cloud-based-video-surveillance-systems/) provides a valuable overview of available cloud surveillance solutions.
+However, for businesses seeking the most budget-friendly option, this software stands out with its zero upfront hardware investment, scalable pay-as-you-go GCP storage, and automatic resource management.
+These features translate to real cost savings compared to competitor solutions.

-### Our Cloud-Based Solution
+### Why This Cloud-Based Solution
-We provide a more affordable option, delivering excellent value for money.
-With our solution, you can enjoy HD footage retention for up to 3 months for just 4.99USD.
+This software is more affordable option, delivering excellent value for money.
+It can store 12 FPS HD footage with retention period up to 3 months for just 2.51 USD / month.

-## Why Use Our Solution
-- We offer a more cost-effective alternative to traditional and other cloud-based solutions.
-- Our solution is highly customizable as we have developed the software ourselves.
-- We provide dedicated technical support to ensure a smooth user experience.
-- We continuously enhance our solution with new features and improvements.

 ## Technical Architecture
-In our system, all DVRs, NVRs, and IP cameras belonging to clients will establish a secure VPN tunnel to our servers.
-The recorded footage will be stored in Google Cloud Storage, ensuring reliable and scalable storage capabilities.
-To access the footage and utilize various services, client users will interact with our web application.
-They will have the ability to perform tasks such as live streaming, playback, and leverage additional functionalities provided by our application.
+In this software, all DVRs, NVRs, and IP cameras at remote locations will establish a secure VPN tunnel without any public IP to clients on-premis server.
+The recorded footage will be stored in Google Cloud Storage, with client-side encryption on your on-premis server ensuring reliable and scalable storage capabilities.
+To access the footage and utilize various services, client users will interact with web applications.
+They will have the ability to perform tasks such as live streaming, playback, and leverage additional functionalities provided by the application.

 ![Technical Architecture](tech_arch.png)

 ## Further Development
 We are actively working on incorporating the following features:
-- Enhanced UI/UX for an improved user experience.
+- Enhanced web application for an improved user experience.
-- Robust maintenance system to streamline operations.
+- Robust automatic maintenance system to streamline operations.
 - Proper CI/CD pipelining for seamless software deployment.
 - Analytics system powered by AI for insightful surveillance data analysis.
-- Improved cost-effectiveness for optimized resource utilization.
-- Advanced encryption system to ensure data privacy, even from GCP.
-- Newer compression technologies to minify footage size even further to reduce cost.

 ## Targeted Audience
 Our software is ideal for businesses where security is a crucial aspect of their operations, as well as remote properties and homes that require extended retention periods for playback footage.